 The Time Value of Money is a core principle of valuation that states that money as of the present date carries more value than the same amount received in the future.

-How to Calculate Time Value of Money (Step-by-Step)
+How to Calculate Time Value of Money (TVM)?

 In short, receiving money today is preferable (i.e. more valuable) than receiving the same amount of money on a later date.

-There are two main reasons backing the TVM theory:
+There are two main reasons that underpin the TVM theory:

 - Opportunity Cost: If you have capital on hand currently, the funds could be used to invest into other projects to achieve a higher return — i.e. the “opportunity cost” of the money.